aquanyc/algoseek_public/utils/merge_by_secid/README.md

 ## Usage

-Get updates for full universe of symbols from 2010 to 2019 separated by year located in `algoseek_data` folder and merge all data to folder `algoseek_data_merged` using 8 processes and and aws profile `algoseek`:
+Get updates for full universe of symbols for Equity Trade Adjusted Minute Bars dataset from 2010 to 2019 separated by year located in `algoseek_data` folder and merge all data to folder `algoseek_data_merged` using 8 processes and aws profile `algoseek`:
 ```
-python3 merge_by_secid.py algoseek_data algoseek_data_merged --start_year 2010 --end_year 2019 --threads 8 --profile algoseek
+python3 merge_by_secid.py us-equity-1min-trades-adjusted-secid-yyyy algoseek_data --merge_dir algoseek_data_merged --start_year 2010 --end_year 2019 --threads 8 --profile algoseek
 ```

-Fetch the history from 2015 to present using default AWS keys and 4 processes to merge the data:
+Fetch the history from 2015 to present using default AWS keys without merging the data:
 ```
-python3 merge_by_secid.py algoseek_data algoseek_data_merged --start_year 2015 --threads 4
+python3 merge_by_secid.py us-equity-cumulative-backward-adjustment-secid-yyyy algoseek_data --start_year 2015
 ```

 **Note:** if you are not using named AWS profiles and have just one pair of AWS keys configured you don't need to use the `profile` option.

 ### To-Do

-1. Choice: merge or not merge
-2. Update only a list of symbols
+1. Update only a list of symbols